microsoft/malmo/scripts/python-wheel/README.md

 python3 -c 'import malmo.minecraftbootstrap; malmo.minecraftbootstrap.download()'
 ```

 This command will create a new directory (called MalmoPlatform) containing the Malmo GitHub project in your (current) working directory.
+By default, the master branch is downloaded.
+You can specify a branch using a string keyword argument (named branch) to the download function - which can be necessary if the malmo package was not installed recently and the download is for some reason done again.

 Please remeber to set up the MALMO_XSD_PATH environment variable to point to the MalmoPlatform/Schemas directory.
 i.e. full path of working dir and MalmoPlaftorm/Schema.